[switchknife's slash recommendations]

 Quote: "That bore a passing resemblance to repartee, Potter," Snape said, sliding onto the stool before the cauldron and tossing his hair back as he bent over his books.
 "You want to be careful, or I'll start thinking there's more inside that head of yours than Quidditch and irresponsibility."

-Silence' by Snaples
+'Enjoy the Silence' by Snaples

 After the death of Voldemort and after everyone have settled on their future plans, Harry wonders what's left.
 He turns to Snape for an answer.

 Quote: 'Enjoy the silence,' he used to say.
 And we'd sit in the darkness and let our hands converse long into the morning.
 Often I'd leave before the sun came up.
 Rarely he allowed me to sleep in his arms.

 An inversion of the usual 'shelter plot'--this time, Dumbledore sends Snape to Harry's mansion for his own protection.
 I found this somewhat reminiscent of Tara Tory's 'Hall of the Mountain Kings' in its tone, but it's still very much its own story.
 Harry is quite sweet here, rather too submissive for my tastes, but he makes the reader's heart ache with sympathy when it seems as though Snape isn't returning his affections.
 Ron, Hermione and a small cast of original characters support the plot and carry it forward, and this novella is quite an enjoyable night's read.
 I'm a sucker for magical theory, and this one has just the right amount of it to complement the romantic tension with a bit of Ravenclaw-minded seriousness.
 I quite grew to like Harry's house--even though its personality (since houses in the wizarding world do have personalities) was as thorny as Snape's.